stefaweb/Q17-Amplifier/README.md

 The "sigma 22" is a high-performance DIY dual-rail, tracking, linear regulated power supply (PSU).

 This power supply provides a regulated up to 60vDC and 3A continuous source (or more with external heatsinks).
 The voltage difference between output and input is around 6V.
-The board is able to power an amplifier board.
+The board is able to power an amplifier board as the Q17-Mini.

 Version 1.1.1 published on April 30, 2024.